janhavi-1111/AgSolution-AI-based-framework-for-Crop-Health-Monitoring/README.md

 technology which will focus on farming technology and solve the various constraints of the Agriculture Sector.
 2. AREA:
-Domain: AI, ML, Data Science, Cognitive Computing & NLP Application Domain: Agriculture
+Domain: AI, ML, Data Science, Cognitive Computing & NLP, Application Domain: Agriculture,Research Theme: Environment
-Research Theme: Environment
 3. PROJECT SCOPE:
 We are developing an application that is comprised of four modules:
 1.The first module is a deep learning model for disease diagnosis that uses artificial